anirudhbs/eloquent-javascript/README.md

-This is a repository of the exercises in the book Eloquent Javascript
+This is a repository of code written while learning JS